SamuelOcampo/tldr/README.md

 <img align="right" width="128" src="src/images/icon256.png">

-This template uses [Parcel Web Extension Config](https://parceljs.org/recipes/web-extension/) and [release-it](https://github.com/release-it/release-it) for GitHub releases and it's was bootstraped using  [mv3-parcel-webext-template](https://github.com/onikienko/mv3-parcel-webext-template).
+This template uses [Parcel Web Extension Config](https://parceljs.org/recipes/web-extension/) and [release-it](https://github.com/release-it/release-it) for GitHub releases and it was bootstraped using  [mv3-parcel-webext-template](https://github.com/onikienko/mv3-parcel-webext-template).

 ## How to use